oizdar/oizdar/README.md

 Nice to see you here 😉

-- 🧑‍🦲I'm backend developer mostly working with symfony.
-I had short adventures with Python or node.js.
+- 🧑‍🦲I'm backend developer mostly working with laravel & symfony.
+I had short adventures with Python or javascript

-- 🌱 I’m currently learning javascript 😵

 - 📫 You reach me at: malinowski.rad@gmail.com